FIWARE-Ops/tech-x-challenge/README.md

         ![CompliancyService in the wallet](./img/wallet-comp.png)
     * the [Compliancyservice](https://gaia-x.gitlab.io/policy-rules-committee/trust-framework/trust_anchors/) will check the credential according to the Gaia-X rules and send back a credential to the wallet
 3. In order to OnBoard the participant(e.g. ```Animal Goods Org.```), the user accesses the [OnBoarding-Portal](https://portal.gaia-x.fiware.dev/)
-    * the portal will forward the user to the Login-Page of the verifier, which displays a QR-Code, containing all information to fullfil the [SIOP-2](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html)/[OIDC4VP](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html)-Flow
+    * the portal will forward the user to the Login-Page of the verifier, which displays a QR-Code, containing all information to fulfil the [SIOP-2](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html)/[OIDC4VP](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html)-Flow
     * the user scans the code with its wallet and let it send all credentials as a [VerfiablePresentation](https://www.w3.org/TR/vc-data-model/#dfn-verifiable-presentations)
     * the verifier will now check all (3) credential it did receive:
         * verify the signature, issuance-date and vaildity-timeframe for each of the credentials